ghorwin/JacobianMatrixViewer/README.md

 # JacobianMatrixViewer

-Displays Jacobian matrix structure, exports images and allows comparison between Jacobian matrix patterns.
+Displays the structure of the Jacobian matrix, exports images, and enables comparison between different Jacobian patterns.

-This is a small tool to assist in developing numerical solver engines, where Newton-Raphson methods are used with custom Jacobians.
-Hereby, using an incomplete Jacobian pattern, or incorrectly computed pattern will easily hamper efficiency of the Newton method.
-Sometimes this leads to increased number of convergence failures, but often enough the effects are subtle, and it is hard to identify these as mistakes.
-Especially, since a well-written Newton-equation solver within an adaptive time step integrator will still yield correct results - yet potentially much slower.
+This is a lightweight tool designed to support the development of numerical solver engines that use Newton-Raphson methods with custom Jacobians.
+An incomplete or incorrectly computed Jacobian pattern can significantly reduce the efficiency of the Newton method.
+While this may sometimes lead to an increased number of convergence failures, the impact is often subtle and difficult to diagnose.
+This is especially true when using a well-implemented Newton solver within an adaptive time-step integrator, which may still produce correct results—but at a substantially higher computational cost.

 ## Installation